Dortch has 4 TD catches; Wake Forest routs Rice 56-24

+But the performance was more than just a series of big plays.
+By the time Rice earned its initial first down of the game, the Owls were already behind 21-0.

+“I think we handled it really well,” safety Luke Masterson said of the coaching change, which notably did not include Clawson promoting anyone to the role of defensive coordinator.
+“We had three really good days of practice.
+We had no distractions.
+We just put our heads down and worked, and it showed in the first half, for sure.”

-By halftime, the hosts had built a 42-3 lead.
-The only questions remaining were the final margin of victory and how many times Dortch would score.
+Indeed, by halftime, Wake Forest had built a 42-3 lead.
+The only questions remaining were the final margin of victory and how many times Greg Dortch would score.

-The sophomore receiver accounted for 134 of Wake Forest’s 162 yards passing in the first half.
-His 54-yard reception opened the scoring.
-A 4-yard grab midway through the third quarter was Dortch’s fourth touchdown reception, tying his own school record for a single game, set last October in a win over Louisville.
+The sophomore receiver finished with 11 receptions for 163 yards and four touchdowns.
+His 54-yard catch, the longest reception of his career, opened the scoring.
+He tied his own school record for touchdown receptions in a single game, set last October in a win over Louisville.

+“Greg’s a really good football player, and we make every effort we can to get him the football,” Clawson said.
+“Today, we were able to do that.”

+“What people don’t realize is there are times when people double Greg, and sometimes that allows us to run the ball for 240 yards, because you’re taking that linebacker or safety out of the run game, and that’s the reason we can run the ball better.
+A lot of our offense is driven through the slot position, which Greg plays, and he had a heck of a game today.”

 Rice (1-4) was led by running back Austin Walter, who accounted for 198 total yards and two touchdowns.
 But those scores came after halftime, when the outcome had already long been decided.